Video game plots must evolve

 The importance of video games to human development cannot be overstated.
 I believe there have been three major inventions that have radically shifted the creative horizons of the human species and the reality we continue to shape for ourselves.
 The first would be movable type and the advent of the printed word, the second would be motion pictures, and the latest revolutionary intellectual force would be interactivity.
 Video games and the internet that many of them run on have irreversibly transformed the human race and set our consciousness on an exciting new course of development.

 I marvel at the advancements this medium has made in my lifetime.
-From photo realistic graphics to complex game mechanics to real world physics we are seeing video games mature and match sophistication with the other, older mediums in a relatively short period of time. → While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a soul in prison, I am not gaming.
+From photo realistic graphics to complex game mechanics to real world physics we are seeing video games mature and match sophistication with the other, older mediums in a relatively short period of time.
+However, I feel that in one particular area video games are stagnating, shockingly and perplexingly so.

 Review – Phoenix Wright: Trials and Tribulations